Terry Irving, PhD FASSA, is a radical historian, author and educator.

 Terry Irving and Rowan Cahill (2010)

-Continuing to puzzle over the kinds of politics available to working people seeking to govern themselves, and the relationship of revolutionary politics to ruling institutions and dominant economic forces, he wrote The Southern Tree of Liberty to explore the anti-democratic consequences of this struggle, showing how representative government suppressed local radical impulses and popular social forces.
+Continuing to puzzle over the kinds of politics available to working people seeking to govern themselves, and the relationship of revolutionary politics to ruling institutions and dominant economic forces, he wrote The Southern Tree of Liberty to explore the anti-democratic consequences of this struggle for self-government in the 1850s, showing how representative government suppressed local radical impulses and popular social forces.

 Terry Irving has always believed in collaborative intellectual work, not only to realise the collegial goal of universities but also to affirm the ethics of socialism.